1. Accuracy

 1.6 The review process

 After marking, schools can view scanned images of their pupil’s tests scripts and request a review of the marking if they believe that that there is a discrepancy between how questions have been marked and the published mark scheme.
 Schools are only encouraged to apply for a review if they thought it would result in a change leading to a pupil reaching or not reaching the expected standard or a change of 3 or more marks to the raw score.
 Outcomes of reviews are not reflected in the provisional data but are included in the revised data.
-Annex A provides detailed information about the reviews conducted in 2023, 2022 and 2019.
+Annex A provides detailed information about the reviews conducted from 2019.

 1.7 The performance tables checking exercise